Dethada/dethada.github.io/content/posts/2021-11-24-Comfort-with-a-34-key-Keyboard.md

-I got this keyboard with the intention of it being my portable keyboard and trying out a smaller form factor, but I found the keyboard uncomfortable to use, because of the wist angle and the high profile, I would need a wrist rest to type more comfortably.
+I got this keyboard with the intention of it being my portable keyboard and trying out a smaller form factor, but I found the keyboard uncomfortable to use, due to ulnar deviation and the high profile, I would need a wrist rest to type more comfortably.
 I also found it hard to use due to the limited number of keys, somehow I had the great idea that it would be fine if I get the slightly bigger version of the planck.
 (Including the comfort issue)